wfaler/mimir/docs/sources/operators-guide/deploy-grafana-mimir/migrate-to-unified-proxy-deployment/_index.md

             - secretName: mimir-gateway-tls
               hosts:
                 - mimir.example.com
+        enabledNonEnterprise: true
+        replicas: 10
       ```

-   3. Copy the `service` section from `nginx` or `gateway` to `proxy` and override the name.
+   3. Copy the `service` section from `nginx` to `proxy` and override the name.
 Override the name to
-      the name of the Service resource that the chart created for NGINX or the GEM gateway.
+      the name of the Service resource that the chart created for NGINX.

       Reusing the name allows the `helm` command to retain the existing resource instead of deleting it and
       recreating it under a slightly different name.